 In the second project, the participants will install an operating system with a variety of vulnerabilities and then install a network intrusion prevention system into it.
 Subsequently, the participants will familiarize themselves with penetration testing software, and attack the system they installed.

-The project has only 1 part.
+The course consists of 1 part.

 How to pass the course